zerasul/mdbook_en/5env-config/env-config.md

 # 5. Environment Configuration

-We have already seen the framework or libraries that we are going to use to develop our video games for Sega Mega Drive.
-However, in order to work more efficiently, we will need to install and configure a series of tools that will help us to speed up the process of creating our game.
+We have already seen the libraries and tools that we are going to use to develop our video games for Sega Mega Drive.
+However, in order to work more efficiently, we will need to install and configure a series of additional tools that will help us to speed up the process of creating our game.

 In this chapter, we are going to see the tools that can be used when we create not only the code for our game, as well as all the necessary resources for it; such as images, sounds, etc.